EDITORIAL: Divisions over church, state - BC Local News

 Disappointing to say the least.

-Suffice it to say that Canadians seem to have learned little from an anti-Muslim sentiments that came to the surface in the United States last year during Donald Trump’s shockingly successful run for president.
+Suffice it to say that Canadians seem to have learned little from any anti-Muslim sentiments that came to the surface in the U.S. last year during Donald Trump’s successful run for president.

-Of course, many commenters online were as frustrated as we were reporting these repugnant questions, but some seemingly most outraged that we would report the poll as news online at www.peacearchnews.com.
-(Indeed, the wording of the headline even sparked debate among Black Press journalists behind the scenes.)
+Of course, many commenters online were as frustrated as we were reporting these repugnant questions, but some seemingly most outraged that we would report the poll at all.

 While many were critical of our reporting, others agreed with some of the poll respondents that they wouldn’t want a Sikh serving as their prime minister.